basilkottilingal/hmesh/syntax/doc/bison.md

 | `YYSTYPE`    | Bison       | `union/struct`| Semantic value type                       |
 | `YYLTYPE`    | Bison       | `struct`     | Source location tracking (if used)        |

+You can have a glance at a more complete symbol table in [bison official doc](https://www.gnu.org/software/bison/manual/bison.html#Table-of-Symbols).